wclr/lp-loader/README.md

   ru.json
 ```

-Say due to your app config webpack produces two bundles:
+Say you structured the app and configured Webpack to produces two bundles:
 - `bundle-AB` - contains `A` and `B` components
 - `bundle-C` - separate bundle that contains `C` component.